Differences, Inequalities and the Politics of Law

 Assessment methods and Criteria

-Assessment methods and criteria are different for attending and non-attending students.
+Assessment methods and criteria will be different for attending and non-attending students.

-To be considered an attending student, attendance is required for 3/5 of the classes (12 out of 20) is required.
-Attendance will be assessed, but students may miss up to four classes without penalty.
+Attendance will be assessed, but students may miss up to six classes without penalty.

-For attending students, the final assessment will be based on attendance, participation, a short essay commenting on an academic paper, a written exam and an oral exam.
+For attending students, the final assessment will be based on attendance, participation, a written exam and a final oral exam.
+The final oral exam may add or subtract a maximum of 3 points from the mark obtained from the other factors.

-For non-attending students, the final assessment will be based on a short essay commenting on an academic paper, a written and an oral exam.
+For non-attending students, the final assessment will be based on a written and an oral exam.

-For further information on the assessment methods and criteria, guidelines for writing the two essays and the deadlines for their submission, please refer to the document that will be uploaded to the course website on the MyAriel portal before the start of the course.
+For more information on the assessment methods and criteria, please refer to the document uploaded to the course's MyAriel website.

 IUS/20 - PHILOSOPHY OF LAW - University credits: 6